 The advantages of a short sale are like a deed in lieu in that you can reduce the credit score impact and get a new mortgage sooner.
 You may also be offered a financial incentive to short sell.

 The drawback is that a short sale may be more time consuming and tedious.
-However, banks are probably more willing to approve a short sale than they are a deed in lieu, especially if there is another mortgage involved.
+However, banks are probably more willing to approve a short sale than they are a deed in lieu, especially if there is another mortgage loan is involved.

 Though beginning in March, Fannie and Freddie will allow borrowers with illness or the need to relocate for a job apply for a deed in lieu, even if current on their mortgages.
 This just so happens to be taking place when home prices are on the rise…

 In either a short sale or deed in lieu, there are also potential tax consequences, so consult a CPA and/or a lawyer before deciding which choice is best for you, if either.
+And pay attention to any legal updates on foreclosure laws, as they can change over time.

 Read more: Foreclosure vs. short sale